 Can you help make the Bat Project a success by volunteering with us?

-NEW FOR 2017 Volunteers can sign up for the AQA Unit Award Scheme, a nationally recognised accreditation covering a variety of subjects.
-Read more about the AQA accreditation schemehere.
+Volunteers can also sign up for the AQA Unit Award Scheme, a nationally recognised accreditation covering a variety of subjects.
+Read more about the AQA accreditation scheme here.

 Check out our downloads page for information of how to register as a volunteer, and for more details of some specific ways in which you can help.